Order Code PF199 Carbohydrate Antigen 19-9 (CA 19-9), Pleural Fluid

 Pleural FluidSpecimen Required

-Patient Preparation: For 12 hours before specimen collection do not take multivitamins or dietary supplements containing biotin (vitamin B7), which is commonly found in hair, skin, and nail supplements and multivitamins.
+Patient Preparation: For 12 hours before specimen collection, patient should not take multivitamins or dietary supplements (eg, hair, skin, and nail supplements) containing biotin (vitamin B7).

 Container/Tube: Plain, plastic, screw-top tube